 What are the best air purifiers?

-Based on our research, which took a look at 30-plus brands and dozens of customer and expert reviews, we've come up with the top air purifiers for your home or office.
+Our research examined 30-plus brands and dozens of customer and expert reviews, and we've come up with the top air purifiers for your home or office.

 For tight budgets, we recommend the Levoit LV-H132 or the Blueair Blue Pure 411.
 Either will do nicely in your bedroom.